FICTURE7/UnityDissector/README.md

 This section will be giving you the info about .unity3d files header and other stuffs and thing.
 >Some of the info might not be 100% true.

-.unity3d files content are compressed using the  [LZMA](http://en.wikipedia.org/wiki/Lempel%E2%80%93Ziv%E2%80%93Markov_chain_algorithm) compression algorithm I guess its beacause of its high compression ratio.
+.unity3d files content are compressed using the  [LZMA](http://en.wikipedia.org/wiki/Lempel%E2%80%93Ziv%E2%80%93Markov_chain_algorithm) compression algorithm.
+I guess its beacause of its high compression ratio.
 You can get the latest 7Zip LZMA SDK [here](http://www.7-zip.org/sdk.html).

 ####Compressed File Header